 Checklist for Writing a Parenting Plan

 Writing a parenting plan is a significant task.
-It will outline how you and your co-parent will handle parenting issues and support the upbringing of your children after getting divorced.
+It will outline how you and your co-parent will handle parenting issues and support the upbringing of your children after your divorce or separation.

 There are many topics to consider when writing a parenting plan.
 From how you and your co-parent will make important decisions concerning your child to when your child will eat dinner every day, parenting plans can be a wide-ranging document.